Oberhofen Castle: Castle site

 The central keep probably dates from around 1200 and is about 11 × 12.5 m with 2 m thick walls.
 The rest of the castle developed in the following centuries around this ancient keep.
 A chapel was added to the first floor of the keep on the lake side in 1473.
 Perhaps at the same time a tower was built in the lake.
 The lake tower appears in an illustration of the castle in 1680.

 After Bern took over the castle from the von Erlach family it became the seat of a Bernese bailiff and was expanded.
 By 1700, the Bernese renovations were mostly complete.
 The original tower was partly surrounded by new buildings done in the Bernese Baroque style.
 On the lake side the Garden Room was built and the water tower demolished.
 Over the next centuries, the castle remained virtually unchanged until the castle went back into private ownership.
 The Neuchâtel-Prussian Count de Pourtàles rebuilt the castle in a Romantic style between 1849 and 1852.
 The north-eastern side of the keep was rebuilt, as was the entire western facade.
 A 2.5 ha park was added south of the castle.
 The water tower was rebuilt and crowned with a fanciful spire.
 In the interior of the castle, a dining hall and grand hall were built.
 On the upper floors the ornate library and a Turkish smoking room were added.
 The Turkish smoking room was based on similar rooms from wealthy houses in Cairo and built in 1853 to 1855 on plans from the Bernese architect Theodor Zerleeder.
-Count Albert Alexander de Pourtalè had spent several years in Istanbul as a Prussian diplomat.
+Count Albert Alexander de Pourtalès had spent several years in Istanbul as a Prussian diplomat.